All Insights

 The problem is that the model smuggles in a hidden premise: that your data is adequate, that your threat environment is stable enough to sample, and that time is available for analysis before commitment.
 In a well-instrumented enterprise with mature telemetry, those conditions hold often enough that the model earns its credibility.

 But two environments consistently violate those conditions.
 The first is genuine adversarial pressure, the kind where a threat actor is actively changing behavior faster than your detection pipeline can characterize it.
-The second is human crisis, where the variables are biological, emotional, and social, and where the feedback loop between action and outcome is slow, noisy, and irreversible.
+The second is operational crisis, where the variables are human, logistical, and environmental, and where the feedback loop between action and outcome is slow, noisy, and irreversible.

 Both environments punish you for waiting to measure.